OliviaRodri/School_District_Analysis/README.md

 - Scores by school size had an affect in the averages of the school size range of 1000 - 2000 and shows a change in one tenth of a percent.

-    - Provided image of first and second analysis
+    Provided image of first and second analysis:

    ![SCHOOL_Data_FRAME](Resources\size_original_challenge.PNG)

 - Scores by school type had an affect in the total averages of Charter schools as shown below with a less than one tenth of a percent change.

-    - Provided image of first and second analysis
+   Provided image of first and second analysis:

     ![SCHOOL_Data_FRAME](Resources\type_original_challenge.PNG)